kubetail-org/edge-csrf/src/sveltekit/README.md

 # SvelteKit

-This is the documentation for the Edge-CSRF SvelteKit integration.
+This is the documentation for Edge-CSRF's SvelteKit integration.

 ## Quickstart